morpho-org/morpho-optimizers-rewards/subgraph/README.md

 # how the graph tracking works?

 ## Before the beginning of the epoch
- All user indexes et markets indexes are setted at 1 WEI until the beginning of the epoch
+ All user & markets indexes are set at 1e36, (same behavior than Comp rewards) until the beginning of the epoch

 ## During the epoch
 For all accounts which are making a tx during the epoch, the subgraph tracks the rewards emission by using